This post may contain affiliate links. Please see my disclosure policy for details.

 So, to whomever made this – thank you!

-It is said that Glastonbury Tor was itself a labyrinth and it’s maze would eventually lead you to the Kingdom of Annwn, or the underworld!
+It is said that Glastonbury Tor was itself a labyrinth and it’s a maze that would eventually lead you to the Kingdom of Annwn, or the underworld!

 This name eventually transformed into the Isle of Avalon and this is where King Arthur’s sword Excalibur was forged.
 Also, many say the Holy Grail is buried under that labyrinth.